MattDMo/Neon-color-scheme/README.md

 ## Development Tools

 There are several plugins and other resources I use that are absolutely invaluable to my development efforts.
 First and foremost, I'm always using the latest [development version](https://www.sublimetext.com/dev) of Sublime Text 4, [registered](https://www.sublimetext.com/buy) of course.
 Some features of **Neon** are specific to ST4, so make sure you're up to date!
 It will still work in ST3 3.1 and above, just the experience won't be quite as good.

 There are two plugins that I couldn't do this without: [`ScopeAlways`](https://packagecontrol.io/packages/ScopeAlways) displays the scope of the current cursor position in the status bar, which is immensely helpful.
 The other is [@facelessuser's](https://packagecontrol.io/browse/authors/facelessuser) [`ColorHelper`](https://packagecontrol.io/packages/ColorHelper).
 Do you write CSS or any of its relatives?
 Do you do anything with color at all, in hex, RGB(A), HSL, LAB, or any one of a million other formats?
 If you're using one of those *other* color plugins, with difficult configuration and unreliable performance, dump it and install `ColorHelper`.
 It's simple to configure, yet incredibly powerful for all sorts of use cases.
 It provides configurable inline color previews, including with/without alpha.
 The color picker is custom-made and very easy to use, with palette and slider modes, the latter of which allows for very minute adjustments of each channel that you're working with.
 Seriously, this thing is awesome.
 Throw this guy [some love](https://facelessuser.github.io/ColorHelper/about/contributing/#contributing--support) while you're at it - he deserves it!
 He also maintains [`BracketHighlighter`](https://packagecontrol.io/packages/BracketHighlighter), [`ApplySyntax`](https://packagecontrol.io/packages/ApplySyntax), [`ExportHTML`](https://packagecontrol.io/packages/ExportHTML), and a bunch of other stuff.

 I want to thank the authors of all the language-specific plugins I listed above, as I have them installed, and couldn't make **Neon** what it is without them.
+Included in that bunch is the group working on the [default Sublime packages](https://github.com/sublimehq/Packages).
 If you've written a language syntax, or even just know of one that's not listed and you'd like Neon to support it better, just [drop me a line](https://github.com/MattDMo/Neon-color-scheme/issues/new).

 The last resource I make use of somewhat often is this fantastic website: [colortools.net](https://www.colortools.net/).
 It complements `ColorHelper` very well, with options like opposite colors (very useful for finding good foreground/background pairs), close colors and color similarity, a text on background preview, and a whole lot more.
 Many of the tools also have a "web-safe" option if your work requires that.